 This task will involve revisions to the [SGL] specifications and commissioning standards.
 MCC documents will need to be modified, in particular, documents C/S A.001 (Data Distribution Plan), A.002 (Standard Interface Description), A.005 (MCC Performance Specification and Design Guidelines), and A.006 (MCC Commissioning Standard).
-Other Cospas-Sarsat documents may also need to be updated. ~~Identification of the documents that must be revised or drafted should continue during the D&E phase~~.
+Other Cospas-Sarsat documents may also need to be updated.
 Before release of SGB beacons into the market place, all documents that are identified as requiring an update must be approved by the Cospas-Sarsat Council.